All identity comes down to two things: Authentication which determines who you are and authorization which determines what you're allowed to do.

 customer id, or anything else.

 OpenID is another standard protocol for authenticating to external apps from a single account but focused only on authentication.
-It tells a requesting application who you are but stores nothing about what you're allowed to do or what information can be accessed.
+It tells a requesting application who you are but doesn't provide anything about what you're allowed to do or what information can be accessed.

-OpenID Connect (also called OIDC) is modern protocol that merges OAuth and OpenID into a single system that lets an app know who you are but also optionally ask for authorization/permissions data if available.
+OpenID Connect (also called OIDC) is modern protocol that merges OAuth and OpenID into a single system that lets an app know who you are but also optionally ask for other data (like permissions or profile details) if available.
 This is used by all major services now including Facebook, Twitter, Google, and Microsoft.
 You can easily add any OIDC provider to your app since they all follow the same standard.
 Other protocols include SAML, ADFS, WS-Fed and others used by big enterprises.

 There are many open-source systems like IdentityServer, Keycloak and Ory for implementing OAuth/OIDC in your own apps.
 Providers like Auth0.com, okta.com, AWS Cognito, Azure AD B2C, Google Cloud Identity / Firebase Auth let you offload the security to save time and effort.